michel4j/mxdc/docs/source/data.rst

 Data
 ====

-The Data View is the primary view used for both interactive and automated diffraction data acquisition.
+The Data View is the primary view used for interactive, automated and rastering diffraction data acquisition.

 .. figure:: images/data.svg
     :align: center